matrix-org/matrix-appservice-irc/docs/irc_modes.md

 User modes are mapped to certain power levels on Matrix.
 For those unaware, Matrix power levels typically range between 0-100 where zero represents a user that may only speak and 100 is an admin of the room (although these are modifiable).

-By default the bridge maps users like so
+By default the bridge maps users like so:

 ```yaml
 # taken from config.sample.yaml